dxw/playbook/src/tech/support-and-on-call.md

 If you are alerted out of hours you can claim Time Off in Lieu (TOIL) in BreatheHR.

-* For alerts while you are awake you can claim 0.25 days of TOIL.
+* For alerts while you are awake you can claim 0.25 days/1.75 hours of TOIL.
-* For alerts which wake you up you can claim 0.5 days of TOIL.
+* For alerts which wake you up you can claim 0.5 days/3.5 hours of TOIL.

 If you have to work more than an hour fixing an alert, you can claim extra TOIL at 0.25 days per hour.